AIMII Workshop at IASEAI'26

 February 26, 2026 — UNESCO House, Paris

-Soft submission deadline: January 10th at midnight Anywhere on Earth (AoE)
+Soft abstract deadline: January 10th at midnight Anywhere on Earth (AoE)

 Generative AI models like LLMs are transforming how we create and access information while also raising concerns about manipulation, deception, and the integrity of public discourse at unprecedented scale.